thunlp/Knowledge-Plugin/README.md

 python MapTuning_Wikipedia.py --config ../mapping_networks/Wikipedia/Dropout45/default.config --gpu 0
 ```

 We also train mapping networks on the downstream data.
-Note that these mapping networks are NOT used in plug-and-play injection.
+Note that these mapping networks are NOT used in plug-and-play injection and they are used in the experiments of fine-tuning with mapping networks.

 ```bash
 python MapTuning_FewRel.py          --config ../mapping_networks/Downstream/FewRel/default.config          --gpu 0